ubaldot/defrecs/README.md

    code for finite state-machines (ok, I don't use it yet, but I plan to investigate its potential).

-If you write the platform for other boards feel free to open a PR.
+If you write the platform for other boards feel free to open a PR and if you are eager to start, jump to the *How to use* Section below.

 # Repository structure